damianofalcioni/js-functions-orchestrator/README.md

 */
 ```

-More complex scenario with a loop:
+A more complex scenario with a loop:

 ```mermaid
 graph TD;